Last Updated: January 2019

 Right to request access

 You also have a right to access information we hold about you.
 We are happy to provide you with details of your Personal Data that we hold or process.
-To protect your Personal Data, we follow set storage and disclosure procedures, which mean that we will require proof of identity from you prior to disclosing such information.
+To protect your Personal Data, we follow internal verification and disclosure procedures, which mean that we will require proof of identity from you prior to disclosing such information.
 You can exercise this right at any time by contacting us on the above details.

 Right to withdraw consent